fabio-sv/sockets/README.md

 1. The infrastructure

-The infrastructure can be found in `terraform/` and it houses terraform to create a bunch of AWS resources required to deploy this app.
+The infrastructure can be found in `infrastructure/` which houses terraform to create AWS resources required to deploy this app.
 It is worth noting that this app is serverless.

 2. The Backend

-The backend can be found in `functions/` and it is a few nodejs functions that are designed to be deployed on Lambda.
+The backend can be found in `functions/` which are python functions that are designed to be deployed on Lambda.

 3. The Frontend

-The frontend can be found in `ui/` and it is just a Svelte app created with Vite and TS
+The frontend can be found in `ui/` which is a Svelte web app used to connect to the API.

 ## The point